666lumberjack/frontpage-filter/README.md

 # Installation

 1. Clone the repository to your local machine
-2. Enable devloper mode in the Chrome extensions menu
+2. Enable developer mode in the Chrome extensions menu
 3. Click 'load unpacked extension' and select the folder containing this repository